luispedro/luispedro_org/content/simplecms/resume.rst

   Coelho, 4th CeBiTec Symposium BioImaging, Bielefeld, Germany 25-27 August 2009
 - *Unsupervised Mixture Pattern Unmixing*, University of Bielefeld International Graduate School of Bioinformatics and Genome Research, July 2008.
+- *Studying the subcellular location space with bioimages and other data modalities*, University of Delaware, Computer and Information Sciences Department, September 2011
+- Bioimage Informatics: Computer Vision for Biology*, EMBO Practical Course on
+  Microscopy: from single molecules to animals, Pretoria, November 2011
+- *Learning Subcellular Location from Images and Other Sources of Information*, KDBIO (Knowledge Discovery and Bioinformatics) seminar, Lisbon, February 2012

 Other Talks
 -----------